estebanstifli/easy-visual-mcp/checktest.md

 FILE: models/model.php
 Line	Column	Type	Code	Message	Edit Link
-111	64	ERROR	WordPress.DB.PreparedSQL.NotPrepared	Use placeholders and $wpdb->prepare(); found EasyVisualMcpUtils	View in code editor (opens in a new tab)
+111	64	ERROR	WordPress.DB.PreparedSQL.NotPrepared	Use placeholders and $wpdb->prepare(); found StifliFlexMcpUtils	View in code editor (opens in a new tab)
 111	84	ERROR	WordPress.DB.PreparedSQL.NotPrepared	Use placeholders and $wpdb->prepare(); found getPrefixedTable	View in code editor (opens in a new tab)

 FILE: mod.php